 No matter what career you choose to pursue in criminal justice, there's no escaping the background check.
 The sensitive nature of the job, combined with the high level of trust and authority that the public gives to criminology professionals, requires that candidates be of the highest moral character.
-Of course the system isn't perfect, but by and large the background check ensures that a potential employee does not have any events in his or her past that would preclude them from working in the field.
+Of course the system isn't perfect, but by and large background checks ensure that potential employees do not have any events in their pasts that would preclude them from working in the field.
+Learn about what to expect during criminal justice background investigations.

 For most, the background check can be a nerve-racking process, if only because of the uncertainty of what to expect.
 By learning more about the process, you can calm your nerves and make a better determination of where you might stand in the hiring process.